MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 Understanding the multiple deployment stages available in the modern software development delivery, as well as the introduction to the concept of Rings.

-Also, understanding the elements to consider when setting up deployment stages, and the steps to consider when promoting package through environments.
+Also, understand the elements to consider when setting up deployment stages, and the steps to consider when promoting packages through environments.

-Also, understanding the Sign-in and Sign-off processes that can occur and how we can automate them.
+Also, understand the Sign-in and Sign-off processes that can occur and how we can automate them.

-Understanding the concept of release gates, release notes and release documentation.
+Also, understand different deployment trigger types, and the concept of release gates, release notes and release documentation.

-Also, understanding the concept of release tasks, and how they can be automated, to enable faster delivery cycles.
+Also, understand the concept of release tasks, and how they can be automated, to enable faster delivery cycles, the considerations that should be taken into account for release approval, and what are the different release tasks.

-Finally, apply and implement the following demos/exercises:
+Also, apply and implement the following demos/exercises.

 - Create CD for Parts-Unlimited.
 - Configure Azure Pipeline as a process for self-hosted and run UI tests.